 Of the thirteen Y-DNA samples from men with earliest ancestors in NE Scotland, all but one are in a single genetic group (haplogroup) dubbed JFS0275 and form four lines of descent from a most recent common ancestor born about 1450 (diagram below).
 The one exception may represent a separate Norse lineage or a more recent name change (shown on the Deep Tree diagram).
-We now have the following picture of the Lowland Lobbans (the rest of the tree has not changed from what it was at the Sep.
-2019 Y-DNA update).
+We now have the following picture of the Lowland Lobbans (see also latest Y-DNA update page).

-The most recent common ancestor (MRCA) remains JFS0275, who based on Y-DNA results was born about 1450.
+The most recent common ancestor (MRCA) is now identified as JFS0277, who based on Y-DNA results was born about 1450.
 Whether this was the hypothetical Flemish founder is still unknown; he might have been a few generations earlier.
 There are four branches arising from this common ancestor, over the next 50–100 years, or 2–3 generations.
 On average there is one new SNP every 3 generations, so that these four branches must have arisen in different lines — a son here, a grandson from a different son, and so on.
-The four lines are now called Banffshire Lobbans (BY227100), Glass Area Lobbans (FT61976), Dutch Laban line (BY173284), and Moray Lobbans (FT75068).
+The four Lobban lines are now called Banffshire Lobbans (BY227100), Glass Area Lobbans (FT61976), Dutch Laban line (BY173284), and Moray Lobbans (FT75068).
 It is difficult to speculate on the relative ages of these branches, but the facts that the Banffshire Lobbans were most widespread and numerous, and that their MRCA has now been pushed back to about 1500, suggests that this may have been the first.
 However, the geographic distribution is skewed because the other three haplogroups all had early emigration events so that large parts of the descendant population do not appear on the map (in the case of the Dutch Laban line, the entire tree is in Holland).
 We have just established that there is also a Holmes line in JFS0275 that predates JFS0277 (see below).

 Structure within the Banffshire Lobbans (BY227100)